fluid-project/fluid-diff/README.md

 ## Installation

-To add this package to your project, use a command like `npm install --save gpii-diff`.
+To add this package to your project, use a command like `npm install --save fluid-diff`.

 ## Further Reading